rackspace/rack/README.md

 ### Command-line
 You can set auth parameters on the command-line using global flags:
-`rack --username user1 --apikey 123456789 --region DFW servers instance list`
+`rack --username user1 --api-key 123456789 --region DFW servers instance list`

 ### Config file
 You can create a config file in ` ~/.rack/config`: